build-trust/ockam-website/src/content/learn/guides/contributions/ockam_style_guide.md

 ---
-title: Ockam style guide
+title: Graphics
-order: 3
+order: 2
 ---
-# Welcome to the Ockam style guide.
+# Ockam graphics style guide.

 This guide will help you match colors, fonts, icons and styles that we use on this site and around the internet.